CybercentreCanada/assemblyline-service-frankenstrings/README.md

         - FireEye Flare-FLOSS decoded strings modules
     * other file types:
         - FireEye Flare-FLOSS static strings modules (unicode and ascii).
 Matches IOC's only (see patterns.py)
-        - Base64Dump.py's B64, Unicode and Hex modules
-        - Ascii-hex module
         - [DEEP SCAN ONLY] Balbuzard's bbcrack level 1 AND level 2 XOR transform modules (see patterns.py, bbcrack.py) *__No guarantee that the service will not timeout!__*

 2. File Extraction:
     * all file types:
-        - Base64 string module for PE Header with file extraction
+        - Base64Dump.py's B64, Unicode and Hex modules
+        - Ascii-hex extraction module
         - Balbuzard's bbcrack level 1 XOR transform modules for PE Header with file extraction

 #### Result Output